xsscx/macos-research/code/imageio/crashes/libAppleEXR-discussion-analysis.md

 The crashes are likely due to buffer overflows or memory mismanagement when handling these non-standard sizes.

 ## Why
-We are reminder the the reference implementation indicates:
+We are reminded that the reference implementation indicates:
 ```
 Tiled image files do not support subsampled chroma channels
 ```